Updated December 2022

 No matter which career you're aiming for, it's always a good idea to check demand for that occupation before you start training.
 This will give you an idea of how competitive the market is and how difficult it might be to find your first job after graduation.

 We checked the latest report for Community Services Workers in Ottawa and found a fairly positive forecast.
-CSWs get a rating of two stars for employment outlook, meaning there is moderate growth expected in this occupation over the next several years.
+CSWs get a rating of four stars for employment outlook, meaning there is good growth expected in this occupation over the next several years.

 3. Select a Quality Community Services Worker Program